likai1993/likai1993.github.io/_pages/about.md

 News
 ----
 2023-10: Our paper on MEV bot has been accepted by ACM SIGMETRICS 2024.
 Congrats to Shixuan and Darren!
 2023-10: Our paper on Cryptocurrency Giveaway Scams has been accepted by IEEE Blockchain 2023.
 Congrats to Darren and Shixuan!
 2023-07: Grateful to receive the "Run A Node" grant from the Ethereum Foundation.
 The funding will support our ongoing research by running a full node in Ethereum networks.
 2023-06: One proposal submitted to Ethereum Academic Grant is selected for funding.
 Thanks, Ethereum Foundation! [[Link]](https://blog.ethereum.org/2023/06/28/academic-grants-round-23)

-2023-03: One co-authored paper on Decentralized Exchange (DEX) security is accepted to EuroS&P 2023!
+2023-03: One co-authored paper on Decentralized Exchange (DEX) security is accepted by EuroS&P 2023!
 2023-01: Invited to serve on the TPC of ICCCN 2023.
 2022-10: Invited to serve on the TPC of ACM CODASPY 2023.

 Short Bio
 ----
 I am an Assistant Professor in the Dept. of Computer Science at San Diego State University [[SDSU]](https://cs.sdsu.edu/).
-My research interests lie in distributed system security and performance optimization, with the current focus on the Blockchain.
-I received my Ph.D. from Syracuse University [[SU]](http://eng-cs.syr.edu/our-departments/electrical-engineering-and-computer-science) in May 2022, where I worked with [Dr. Yuzhe (Richard) Tang](http://tristartom.github.io/).
+My research interests lie in distributed system security, network security, and performance optimization, with the current focus on the Blockchain.
+I received my Ph.D. from Syracuse University [[SU]](http://eng-cs.syr.edu/our-departments/electrical-engineering-and-computer-science) in May 2022, advised by [Dr. Yuzhe (Richard) Tang](http://tristartom.github.io/).

-Currently, my research group focuses on understanding and hardening the security of largely deployed Blockchains such as Ethereum and Bitcoin.
+Currently, my research group focuses on understanding and hardening the security of largely deployed Blockchains such as Ethereum and Bitcoin at different system layers.

 Student Opportunities
 ----
- **I am always looking for self-motivated students to work on system and network security.
-If you are interested, please read our recent papers before sending me an email with your CV and transcripts!**
+ I am always looking for self-motivated students to work on system and network security.
+If you are interested, **please read our recent papers** before sending me an email with your CV and transcripts.